-A. Entry Strategy
+Entry Strategy

-It is important for U.S. suppliers who are interested in the Saudi food service market to understand customers' demands and how to meet their purchasing requirements or specifications.
+It is important for U.S. suppliers who are interested in the Saudi food service market to understand customer demands and how to meet their purchasing requirements or specifications.
 In addition to meeting product standards and regulatory requirements, it is imperative that new-to-market food suppliers consider the following points when contemplating entry into the Saudi food service market:

 - Look for a Strong and Knowledgeable Importer: Exporters must look for and collaborate with a knowledgeable and reliable importer who knows how the food service sector operates.
-The prospective importer should have a professional sales force and strong distribution network in major cities (particularly Riyadh, Jeddah, Makkah, Medina, Dammam and Al-Khobar) where most of the foodservice and hotels are concentrated. - Develop Personal Relationships: Personal relationships are important in establishing long-term and reliable working relationships in Saudi Arabia.
+The prospective importer should have a professional sales force and strong distribution network in major cities (particularly Riyadh, Jeddah, Makkah, Medina, Dammam, and Al-Khobar) where most of the foodservice and hotels are concentrated. - Develop Personal Relationships: Personal relationships are important in establishing long-term and reliable working relationships in Saudi Arabia.
 The best way to accomplish this is to travel to Saudi Arabia.
 A visit will help a potential U.S. exporter see first-hand the types of products needed by the Saudi food service sector and allow them to meet one-on-one with key importers.
 Face-to-face meetings with buyers in the Arab world are very important and it builds trust and confidence.
+Language should not be a barrier on your visit as most Saudi professionals speak English.

-Most Saudi professionals speak English. - Attend Saudi HORECA: Prospective U.S. exporters of food service products should consider attending Saudi HORECA, which has been held since 2011.
-The show, which is held at the Riyadh International Convention and Exhibition Center (RICEC), is scheduled every November.
-The exposition showcases most products used in the HRI sector.
-The show has been consistently growing, and exhibitors have been reporting good results as well as returning for subsequent shows.
-Saudi HORECA 2019 featured approximately 240 local and international companies.
-The first USA Pavilion at Saudi HORECA was held November 2019, and 10 U.S. companies exhibited at the show.
-The companies found the show useful and planned to return to Riyadh for the show, which was planned for November 24-26, 2020.
-Unfortunately, due to COVID-19, the show was rescheduled for February 2-4, 2021, at the Riyadh Front Exhibition and Convention Center. - Attend U.S. Based & Regional Food Shows: Exporters will find U.S. based shows, such as the National Restaurant Association Show (NRA), and regional food shows, particularly the annual Gulfood Show held in Dubai helpful.
+- Attend Saudi HORECA: Prospective U.S. exporters of food service products should consider attending Saudi HORECA, which has been held since 2011.
+Last year, the show was held at the Riyadh International Convention and Exhibition Center (RICEC), and it is typically scheduled every November.
+(Note: the show was rescheduled last year due to Covid-19 restrictions, but organizers hope to continue the show every year at the same time.)
+The exposition showcases countless products used in the HRI sector, and it has consistently grown every year.
+In 2019, Post assisted 10 U.S. companies with the first USA Pavilion at Saudi HORECA, and exhibitors reported exceptional sales from the show. - Attend U.S. Based & Regional Food Shows: Exporters will find U.S. based shows, such as the National Restaurant Association Show (NRA), and regional food shows, particularly the annual Gulfood Show held in Dubai helpful for in their entry strategy.
 Gulfood is the most important trade event for the Saudi agribusiness, and more than 5,000 Saudi companies attend the show every year.

-Other regional food shows that attract a significant number of Saudi food buyers include Anuga in Cologne, Germany, and SIAL in Paris, France.

-- U.S.-based Consolidators: Consider using U.S.-based consolidators that have experience exporting food service products to Saudi Arabia; particularly when exporting small quantities.
-Most Saudi importers buy for mass distribution and employ consolidators.
+Other regional food shows that attract a significant number of Saudi food buyers include Anuga in Cologne, Germany, and SIAL in Paris, France. - U.S.-based Consolidators: Consider using U.S.-based consolidators that have experience exporting food service products to Saudi Arabia.
+This can be astute particularly when exporting small quantities because most Saudi importers buy for mass distribution and employ consolidators.
 Consolidators typically source products from U.S. wholesalers, apply bilingual stickers, and arrange mixed containers for shipment to Saudi Arabia.
-Consolidators often recommend new-to-market products to Saudi Arabian importers. - Direct Contact: Develop direct contacts with hotel and restaurant chain management, including chefs and food purchasing managers. - Comply with SFDA Regulations: Work closely with local importers to comply with food import regulations, including product labeling to minimize issues at the port of entry.
+Consolidators often recommend new-to-market products to Saudi Arabian importers. - Direct Contact: Develop direct contacts with hotel and restaurant chain management, including chefs and food purchasing managers. - Comply with SFDA Regulations: Work closely with local importers to comply with food import regulations, including product labeling to minimize issues at ports of entry.

-B. Market Structure
+Market Structure